 Before you do anything, ensure your clubface is square.
 Use the logo on your grip or the leading edge of the clubhead, pointing it straight at your target.
 This is your starting point.

-- Now, let’s place your lead ausholen (left ausholen for a righty) on the club.
+- Place your lead hand (left hand for a righty) on the club.
 Let your arm hang naturally beside you, notice how your palm faces slightly inwards.
 We want to maintain that natural orientation.

 - Place the grip in the fingers of your lead hand, not deep in the palm.
 The handle should run diagonally from the base of your pinky finger across to the middle-to-end joint of your index finger.

 - Once the fingers are wrapped around, close the rest of your hand over the top.
-When you look down, you should be able to see tüketici knuckles on your left ausholen - the knuckle of your index and middle finger.
+When you look down, you should be able to see the knuckles on your left hand - the knuckle of your index and middle finger.
 This is a common checkpoint for a neutral grip.

 Step 2: The Trail Hand (Bottom Hand)